rosamarielafierro/outdoorsegmentation/README.md

 ## Repository Structure

 The repository is structured as follows:
- - aux - folder containing two auxiliar tools for working with the dataset: creating csv files for loading the images in the dataset and getting stats for class imbalance.
  - Figures - folder containing project images.
+ - Toolbox - folder containing two auxiliar tools for working with the dataset: creating csv files for loading the images in the dataset and getting stats for class imbalance.
  - Dataset.py - python file containing the dataset class.
  - Train.py - python file containing the train class.
  - Test.py - python file used for doing only the Test step.